 Relationship Breakdown During Pregnancy – Causes and Ways to Deal with It

 Relationship breakdown during pregnancy happens more often than many may expect.
-Pregnancy is usually presented to us via media, commercials, and memories of our friends and family, as a blissful and a harmonic period of love and accord.
+Pregnancy is usually presented to us via media, commercials, and memories of our friends and family as a blissful and harmonic period of love and accord.
 However, the reality of it is that it can also be an extremely stressful and difficult period for a couple.

 What pregnancy brings into a relationship